-On February 20, 2007, we announced that our board of directors had authorized a \$25 million share repurchase program of our outstanding common stock.
-On March 10, 2008, we announced an expansion of our share repurchase program to \$50 million.
-On February 28, 2013, we announced that our share repurchase program had been extended to March 31, 2014.
+On February 24, 2014, we announced that our share repurchase program had been extended to March 31, 2015.
 We currently intend to purchase up to an aggregate of \$50 million of our common stock in the open market (including through 10b5-1 plans), through privately negotiated transactions or through an accelerated repurchase transaction.
-The primary source of funding for the program is expected to be cash on hand.
+The primary source of funding for the program has been and is expected to continue to be cash on hand.
 The timing and amount of share repurchases, if any, will depend on price, market conditions, applicable regulatory requirements, and other factors.
 The program does not require us to repurchase any specific number of shares and may be modified, suspended or terminated at any time without prior notice.
 Shares repurchased under the program have been, and will continue to be, subsequently retired.
-As of August 5, 2013, approximately 5.9 million shares at an average price of \$7.24 per share have been repurchased under this program for an aggregate amount of \$42.6 million, leaving \$7.4 million of availability under the program.
+As of November 3, 2014, approximately 6.2 million shares at an average price of \$7.40 per share have been repurchased under this program for an aggregate amount of \$46.2 million, leaving \$3.8 million of availability under the program.